Communicator of the Year

 Do you know a fellow IABC member in the Greater San Diego Area who is a leader in the communication profession?
 How about a young communication professional who is already doing amazing work?
 If so, we’d like to hear more.
-Nominations for our sixth annual Communicator of the Year (COTY) awards will open January 13, 2020.
-The deadline to submit a nomination is March 13, 2020.
+Nominations for our sixth annual Communicator of the Year (COTY) awards will open in January 11, 2021.
+The deadline to submit a nomination is March 12, 2020.

 The COTY and Junior COTY (less than five years of experience in the communication industry), awards recognize two greater San Diego area-based leaders each year who demonstrate strategic excellence in communication.
 The COTY winners serve as outstanding examples to others through their quality of work and contributions to the communication profession.